flutter/website/src/development/platform-integration/platform-channels.md

 platform side's handlers can execute on the platform's main thread or they can execute on a background thread if a Task Queue is used.
-The result of the platform side handlers can be invoked asynchronously and on any thread when the Task Queue API is available, otherwise they must be invoked on the platform thread.
+The result of the platform side handlers can be invoked asynchronously and on any thread when the Task Queue API is available; otherwise, they must be invoked on the platform thread.

 {{site.alert.note}}The Task Queue API is available for Android on the `stable`